Creating a LoadBalancer Service

 Source IP address-based sticky session means that access requests from the same IP address are forwarded to the same backend server.

-- Enabling sticky session: Set this parameter to SOURCE_IP, indicating that the sticky session is based on the source IP address.
+- To enable sticky session, add this parameter and set it to SOURCE_IP, indicating that the sticky session is based on the source IP address.

 NOTE:When kubernetes.io/elb.lb-algorithm is set to SOURCE_IP (source IP hash), sticky session cannot be enabled.